BDSM: Social (non-medical) research

-Richters et al. (2008) found that people who engaged in BDSM were more likely to have experienced a wider range of sexual practices (e.g., oral or anal sex, more than one partner, group sex, phone sex, viewed pornography, used a sex toy, fisting, rimming, etc.).
+Richters et al. (2008) found that people who engaged in BDSM were more likely to have experienced a wider range of sexual practices (e.g., oral or anal sex, more than one partner, group sex, phone sex, viewed pornography, used a sex toy, fisting, etc.).
 They were, however, not any more likely to have been coerced, unhappy, anxious, or experiencing sexual difficulties.
 On the contrary, men who had engaged in BDSM scored lower on a psychological distress scale than men who did not.

 There have been few studies on the psychological aspects of BDSM using modern scientific standards.
 Psychotherapist Charles Moser has said there is no evidence for the theory that BDSM has common symptoms or any common psychopathology, emphasizing that there is no evidence that BDSM practitioners have any special psychiatric other problems based on their sexual preferences.

 Problems sometimes occur with self-classification.
 During the phase of the "coming-out", self-questioning related to one's own "normality" is common.
 According to Moser, the discovery of BDSM preferences can result in fear of the current non-BDSM relationship's destruction.
 This, combined with the fear of discrimination in everyday life, leads in some cases to a double life which can be highly burdensome.
 At the same time, the denial of BDSM preferences can induce stress and dissatisfaction with one's own "vanilla"-lifestyle, feeding the apprehension of finding no partner.
 Moser states that BDSM practitioners having problems finding BDSM partners would probably have problems in finding a non-BDSM partner as well.
 The wish to remove BDSM preferences is another possible reason for psychological problems since it is not possible in most cases.
 Finally, the scientist states that BDSM practitioners seldom commit violent crimes.
 From his point of view, crimes of BDSM practitioners usually have no connection with the BDSM components existing in their life.
 Moser's study comes to the conclusion that there is no scientific evidence, which could give reason to refuse members of this group work- or safety certificates, adoption possibilities, custody or other social rights or privileges.
 The Swiss psychoanalyst Fritz Morgenthaler shares a similar perspective in his book, Homosexuality, Heterosexuality, Perversion (1988).
 He states that possible problems result not necessarily from the non-normative behavior, but in most cases primarily from the real or feared reactions of the social environment towards their own preferences.
 In 1940 psychoanalyst Theodor Reik reached implicitly the same conclusion in his standard work Aus Leiden Freuden.
 Masochismus und Gesellschaft.